 (2) Where pursuant to a notice published under the provisions of subsection (1) the Minister is satisfied that an offer to purchase would be in the general interest of the community the Minister may accept the offer made by the person who offered the object for sale as agents for, and conditional upon the completion of the sale by, the prospective purchaser.

-[Section 45 amended by No. 24 of 1995 s.
+[Section 45 amended: No. 24 of 1995 s.
 39.]

 46. Vesting of objects and inquiries into origin